TheRenegadeCoder/sample-programs/.github/CONTRIBUTING.md

 This helps us determine if the language actually exists, and it helps users who are browsing the repository.

-If you're feeling adventurous, we're interested in adding a syntax section to each README.
-Every time a unique language syntax appears in the repo for a particular language, we track it in its README with links.
-Check out the [Python README][python-readme] for an example.
+Make sure all links in the README leverage the linking scheme in the template.
+Feel free to look at the raw version of this contributing doc for an example.

 #### Add `testinfo.yml`